-5 Reasons Roth IRAs Will Not Be Taxed
+5 Reasons Roth IRAs Won’t Be Taxed

 But as much as taxing Roth IRA withdrawals may seem inevitable at some point, there are at least five reasons it probably won’t happen.

-1. Roth IRA contributions are not tax deductible
+1. Roth IRA contributions are not tax deductible.

-2. Roth IRAs were established to help build the nation’s capital base
+2. Roth IRAs were established to help build the nation’s capital base.

-However, Americans are notorious for being non-savers—except in tax sheltered retirement plans!
+However, Americans are notorious for being non-savers—except in tax-sheltered retirement plans!
 No matter what methods the government may attempt to raise tax revenue, retirement plans are likely to retain their favored tax status.
-Favorable tax treatment is the entire reason why anyone even invests in retirement plans; if it goes away, so do the plans—and the nation’s capital base.
-And that will lead to even bigger fiscal problems than we have now.
-Which leads us neatly into the next reason why Roth IRA withdrawals are unlikely to be taxed…
+Favorable tax treatment is the entire reason why anyone invests in retirement plans.
+If it goes away, so do the plans—and a big chunk of the nation’s capital base.
+And that would lead to even bigger fiscal problems than we have now.
+Which leads us neatly into the next reason why Roth IRA withdrawals are unlikely to be taxed….

-3. Taxing withdrawals will end the Roth IRA program
+3. Taxing withdrawals will end the Roth IRA program.

 Making withdrawals from Roth IRA’s taxable will almost certainly end the program!
-Tax exempt withdrawals are the “magic bullet” that drives the plan.
+Tax-exempt withdrawals are the “magic bullet” that drives the plan.
 Take it away and you’re basically left with a non-deductible IRA—and we already have that.
 The Roth IRA program is growing rapidly, making ever larger contributions to the nation’s much needed capital base.
 We can rest assured the government has no interest in ending the program, which is exactly what will happen if withdrawals are made taxable.

-4. Roth IRAs are small tax bases compared to other retirement plans
+4. Roth IRAs are small tax bases compared to other retirement plans.

-5. Even if Roth IRAs are taxed someday, participation up to that point will likely be “grandfathered”
+5. Even if Roth IRAs are taxed someday, participation up to that point will likely be ‘grandfathered.’

 How can we know this for sure?
 Just read the tax code—it’s filled with special provisions.
 Look for the prefix “pre-”, followed by a date, or “post-”, followed by a date; they’re all over the IRS regulations.
-When ever they appear it usually means that a special allowance has been made for anyone who participated in a program before or after the laws or regulations were changed.
+Whenever they appear, it usually means that a special allowance has been made for anyone who participated in a program before or after the laws or regulations were changed.
 This will almost certainly be the case if Roth IRA withdrawals are made taxable at some point in the future.